 If you have any questions, our Accommodation team is always happy to help.

-We require a deposit of £250, which you can pay online.
+We require a £300 advanced rent payment, which you can pay online once you receive your accommodation offer.
 The following credit or debit cards are accepted: Maestro, Switch, Visa Credit, MasterCard, Visa Debit (Delta) and Solo.

 When should I begin to apply for a room in halls?